 Paragard does not protect against STDs.
 Side effects include:

 - spotting between periods

 For people who want a permanent birth control method, sterilization may involve surgery that is difficult to reverse.
 Sterilization will not protect against STDs.
-For women, the surgical procedure is a tubal ligation, and for men, vasectomy surgery provides permanent sterilization.
+For females, the surgical procedure is tubal ligation, and for males, vasectomy surgery provides permanent sterilization.

 When done correctly, these methods are highly effective in preventing pregnancy.

-There is a newer method of sterilization available to women in the U.S. — under the brand name, Essure.
-It is a uterine device that does not require surgery, is hormone-free, and is fitted in the doctor’s office without general anesthesia.
+Another method of sterilization was available in the U.S. under the brand name Essure.
+It is a uterine device that does not require surgery, is hormone-free, and fitted in the doctor’s office without general anesthesia.

 The Essure device is a tiny spring-like device that the doctor inserts through the vagina to each fallopian tube.
 The mesh substance of Essure inflames the fallopian tubes, causing permanent scarring and blockage of the tubes over time.

 While barrier methods and long-term birth control are popular options in the U.S., some people prefer alternative hormone-free birth control, such as the withdrawal method: